 The International Monetary Fund and World Bank are engaged in some form in almost all fragile states to improve economic management and performance, reduce poverty, and improve governance.
 Development assistance is inherently risky in these environments, where weak policies and institutions correlate with a lower probability of successful outcomes.
 Despite the risks, there is a strong rationale for engagement as the impact of well-designed and supervised aid-financed programs can potentially be very high.

-On October 17, the Brookings Africa Growth Initiative and the Brookings Doha Center will host Finance Minister Abdirahman Duale Beileh of Somalia for a conversation on these and related issues.
+On October 17, the Brookings Africa Growth Initiative and the Brookings Doha Center hosted Finance Minister Abdirahman Duale Beileh of Somalia for a conversation on these and related issues.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.